Extensions API Reference

 * - `null` or `undefined` — passed

-* - `ValidationProviderResult` — explicit structured outcome
+* - `ValidationProviderResult` — explicit structured outcome; `status: 'failed'`

 *